free consultation:

 • Alcohol and Drug Awareness Program (Risk Reduction Program): Completion is mandatory for license reinstatement.

 If you or a loved one are facing DUI charges, it’s critical to take immediate action.
-Experienced attorneys can evaluate procedural errors, question the validity of sobriety tests, and develop strategies to reduce charges, minimize penalties, or have the case dismissed altogether.
+Experienced DUI attorneys can evaluate procedural errors, question the validity of sobriety tests, and develop strategies to reduce charges, minimize penalties, or have the case dismissed altogether.

 Classification of Georgia DUI Offenses